Nifemiasaolu/Eat_n_Split_Project/README.md

 # Eat and Split Project with React

 Built an application which you could split the bill with your friend.
-Either of you on can pay for the bill, regardless of whoever, one would owe one.
+Either of you can pay for the bill, regardless of whoever, one would owe one.